easyweb3tools/web3-socket/README.md

 ```

 The Docker build process is optimized for production:
+- Installs all dependencies (including dev dependencies) for the build process
+- Builds the application with full dependency access
-- Uses `npm install --omit=dev` to install only production dependencies
+- Removes dev dependencies after build with `npm prune --omit=dev` to reduce final image size
 - Cleans npm cache to reduce final image size
 - Leverages Docker layer caching for faster subsequent builds